mhbeals/Conference-Notes/CN_20150908_TeachingLearningHistory2005.md

 Would have encouraged sharing more (very few shared)
 + In think tank students were reluctant to share in class, when they are in the room (70% no)

+### Asynchronic and Remote Teaching of Ancient History – Trial Error and Future Prospects ###
+*Daniela Dueck, Bar Ilan University Israel*

+Blended Learning

++ Increased student control over time, place and pace

++ Strong dependence on computer or digital literacy

+Students are a mixture of classics/ancient history and students specialising in other periods, or from other disciplines with no formal history training

++ Adjustment needed, but not on academic rigor

+Assessments

++ Proficiency exam on specific plays (multiple choice quiz)
++ Application of modern theories on an ancient play
++ Comparison of Plays
++ Analysis of sections from tragedies
++ Analysis of a modern production of an ancient play

+Feedback:

++ Not clear instructions
++ Short timeframe
++ Too many assignments

+Only the first may be related to digital format (others are typical complaints of face-to-face)

+Reflection:

++ Missed group discussions and guided readings
++ Written communication is limited
++ Not all traditional courses can be transformed into online courses
++ Course topic is a major consideration

+### That’s all folks (my session is next, and last) ###

+Good choices for blended / distance learning?

++ **Non-textual sources of the ancient world**
++ Good broad relevance to range of students
++ More material sources available than textual ones, especially for certain groups
++ Designed FOR a distance module

+Close reading requires more direct guided help so not well suited to distance learning

+Good choices for format?

++ Visual material and observation assignments (written instructions)
++ Assignments that promote group activities (discussion boards)
++ Assignments that promote information literacy and research skills

 ____
 #### Nota Bene